 When I bought my home, it was not in a Special Flood Hazard Area (SFHA), but when I refinanced my mortgage, the bank said I had to buy flood insurance because the flood maps had changed.
 Can the bank require me to buy flood insurance?

 Yes.
-If the bank learns that a flood map revision identifies a structure securing a loan as having been placed in an SFHA in which flood insurance is available under the National Flood Insurance Act (Act), the bank must notify you that flood insurance is required.
+If the bank learns that a flood map revision identifies a structure securing a loan as having been placed in an SFHA in which flood insurance is available under the National Flood Insurance Act (NFIA, or Act), the bank must notify you that flood insurance is required.

 Under the Act, the mandatory flood insurance purchase amount for a one-to-four family non-condominium residential structure is the lesser of: